 |Sixth pharyngeal arch|| |

-The inferior parathyroid glands arise cranially (3rd pouch) but end up caudally (lower poles of the thyroid gland).
-The superior parathyroid glands arise caudally (4th pouch) but end up cranially (superior poles of the thyroid gland).
+The inferior parathyroid glands arise cranially (3rd pouch) but migrate caudally (lower poles of the thyroid gland).
+The superior parathyroid glands arise caudally (4th pouch) but migrate cranially (superior poles of the thyroid gland).

 - The first pharyngeal groove develops into the external auditory meatus, the auditory canal, and the external aspect of the tympanic membrane.

-- The second pharyngeal arch develops faster than the others → overlap and merge with the second and third arches → grooves lose their connection with the amnion → cervical sinus is formed.
+- The second pharyngeal arch; develops faster than the others → overlap and merging with the third and fourth arches; → grooves lose their connection with the amnion → formation of cervical sinus.

-- The cervical sinus is obliterated during later development.
+- The cervical sinus is obliterated during later development due to the proliferation of the 2nd arch mesenchyme

-- Failure of the cervical sinus to obliterate completely results in , which can lead to lateral cervical fistula.
+- Failure of the cervical sinus to obliterate completely results in branchial cleft sinus, which can lead to lateral cervical fistula formation

 The aortic arches are blood vessels that run in between the pharyngeal pouches and form the major head and neck arteries.
 The arches develop in craniocaudal order, with the first two arches obliterating early and the fifth either never developing or also obliterating without giving rise to a vessel.